Kevin Briceño

-Kevin Andres Briceño Toruño (born 21 October 1991) is a Costa Rican professional footballer who plays a goalkeeper for Liga FPD club Jicaral.
+Kevin Andres Briceño Toruño (born 21 October 1991) is a Costa Rican professional footballer who plays a goalkeeper for Liga FPD club Cartaginés.

 Club career

 Born in Nicoya, Briceño started his senior professional career with Brujas in 2010 and moved to Orión in the following year.
 In 2012, he made his league debut against Limón.
 After a stint with CS Uruguay, he moved to Deportivo Saprissa in May 2014 as a replacement for the departing Luis Ernesto Michel.
 After regularly playing for the club, manager Jeaustin Campos announced on 22 November that Briceño would be benched for the rest of the season and act as a second fiddle to Danny Carvajal.

 By the beginning of 2015–16 season, Briceño fell further down the order and became the third choice goalkeeper of the club.
 In June 2016, he suffered a shoulder dislocation.
 He underwent an operation and was ruled out of play for the remainder of the year.

 From the beginning of 2017–18 season, Briceño became an undisputed starter for the club.
 After a second operation in the same shoulder, Briceño left the club in June 2020.